MichaelSoquat/baby-tools-shop/README.md

   `-d` runs the container in detached mode, meaning it runs in the background `--name baby-tools-shop` gives the container a specific name `-p ${HOST_PORT:-8025}:${APP_PORT:-8000}` maps the host port (HOST_PORT with a default of 8025) to the container port (APP_PORT with a default of 8000)
-  `-v babyshop_media:/app/babyshop_app/media \ and -v babyshop_static:/app/babyshop_app/static \` mounts a volume to the container.
+  `-v babyshop_media:/app/babyshop_app/media \ and -v babyshop_static:/app/babyshop_app/static \ and -v babyshop_static:/app/babyshop_app/db.sqlite3 \` mounts a volume to the container.
 This is used for persistent data storage
   `-e APP_PORT=${APP_PORT:-8000}` and `-e APP_ENV=${APP_ENV:-production}` set environment variables within the container `--restart unless-stopped` ensures the container restarts automatically unless it is explicitly stopped `baby-tools-shop` specifies the image to use for the container